Falling Motor Fuel Tax Revenues Accelerate Funding Shortfall

 “These effects cannot be disconnected with the fact that the revenue generated to maintain these systems is substantially smaller than it was twenty years ago,” Craighead added.

 With the Trump Administration’s infrastructure proposal offering few federal funds and emphasizing state and local revenue streams, Illinois would need to generate more than $4.6 billion per year to bring all statewide transportation systems into a state of good repair.
-The report notes that this would require a 347% increase in gasoline taxes and 365% increase in special fuel taxes, a 472% increase in vehicle registration fees, or a 4-5 cents per mile user fee charged to each Illinois driver.
+The report notes, as extreme examples, that this would require a 347% increase in gasoline taxes or a 472% increase in vehicle registration fees or a 4-5 cents per mile user fee charged to each Illinois driver.